MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 ### Interactive Nano session

-> For information on remotely managing Nano Server, see [Getting Started with Nano Server](https://technet.microsoft.com/en-us/library/mt126167.aspx#bkmk_ManageRemote).
+> For information on remotely managing Nano Server, see [Getting started with Nano Server](https://technet.microsoft.com/en-us/library/mt126167.aspx#bkmk_ManageRemote).

 You may receive this error when interactively managing a container on a Nano Server Host.